ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/readme.md

 #### Three methods

 - then : In case of resolved promise, control comes to then block.
-- catch : In case of a failed promise, control comes to the cach block.
+- catch : In case of a failed promise, control comes to the catch block.
 - finally : In every case, finally will always be executed at last.

 NOTE: Each `.then()` returns a newly generated promise object, which can optionally be used for chaining; for example: